Testing procedures

 Random number generator

-The built-in rundom number generator can be tested by running pptest 19.
+The built-in random number generator can be tested by running pptest 19.
 By connecting any of the output pins to a spectrum analyzer, one can examine the whiteness of the spectrum.
-(For SAs with 50ohm input impedance, one can use the 50ohm output driver of the PP_PMOD board).
+(For spectrum analyzers with 50 ohm input impedance, one can use the 50 ohm output driver of the PP_PMOD board).